myHandiQR myHandiQR

 Why a QR code?

-Because it's physical, easy to print, to stick, to slip into a wallet or a notebook.
-No login needed, no need for the person to install anything.
-They scan it with their phone and reach the profile.
+Because it's physical, easy to print, stick on, or slip into a wallet or notebook.
+No need for a login, no need for the person to install anything.
+They scan it with their phone and access the profile.

 How does the AI explain disabilities?

-On a click on a disability, the AI generates an educational profile tailored to the reader's profile (age, relationship to the person).
-The person's profile doesn't change.
-Only the explanation around the disability is reworded.
+When you click on a disability, myHandiQR generates an educational explanation tailored to the reader's profile (age, relationship with the profile holder).
+The profile holder's card doesn't change.
+Only the explanation around the disability is reformulated.

 Is the data protected?

 Yes.
-Disability-related data is sensitive within the meaning of Article 9 of the GDPR.
+Data related to disability is sensitive under Article 9 of the GDPR.
 European hosting.
-The QR code can be revoked remotely: if the profile is no longer up to date or if the person wants to cut off access, scanning it returns nothing.
+The QR code can be revoked remotely: if the profile is no longer up to date or the profile holder wants to cut off access, scanning it no longer returns anything.

 Is it a medical tool?

 No. myHandiQR is neither a medical record nor a diagnostic tool.
-The profile creator freely writes three texts in inclusive language.
+The profile's creator freely writes three texts in inclusive language.

-3 months free, then $2/month (i.e. $24/year).
+3 free months, then $2/month (i.e. $24/year).
 No commitment.
 If the subscription isn't renewed, the QR code stops working but the profile is kept.

 Who can create a profile?